kiorky/croniter/README.rst

 Contributors
 ===============
-Thank you to all who have contributed to this project!
+Thanks to all who have contributed to this project!
-If you contributed and not listed below please let me know.
+If you have contributed and your name is not listed below please let me know.

     - mrmachine
     - Hinnack